gmontamat/s107g-arduino/README.md

 * Arduino

 If you have a different number of LEDs, you may want to use [this LED calculator tool](http://www.hebeiltd.com.cn/calculator/v5/led.php).
-To increase range you will either need more LEDs or brighter LEDs, which will draw more current from the Arduino's pin.
+To increase the range of this circuit, you will either need more LEDs or brighter LEDs, which will draw more current from the Arduino's pin.
 In such case, consider using a transistor to drive the LEDs' power.

 ## Test

-Upload [`S107G_Controller.ino`](./arduino/S107G_Controller.ino) to your Arduino and open your Serial monitor.
-Turn on your helicopter and control the throttle, yaw, pitch, channel, or trim by sending the following commands:
+Upload [`S107G_Controller.ino`](./arduino/S107G_Controller.ino) to your Arduino and open the `Serial Monitor`.
+Turn on your helicopter and control its throttle, yaw, pitch, or trim by sending the following commands:

 * `t:X`: set throttle to `X` - any integer between 0 and 127, for example `t:50`
 * `y:X`: set yaw to `X` - any integer between 0 and 127, centered at 63